CHEREF-Mehdi/PeerToPeer-Messenger/README.md

 The application will automatically create a sub-folder named Miv-chat located in the default user-folder.

-All the file received using this application will be stored inside the Miv-chat folder
+All the received file will be found inside the Miv-chat folder.

 # UML Sequence diagram
 ## about the Sequence diagram